 Faculty members may place library or personal materials on reserve by visiting or calling the circulation desk.
 Since it takes time to process materials placed on reserve, a minimum of 24 hours is required.
 Short articles may be photocopied and placed on reserve in the library.
 Alternately, items available in one of the library's article databases may be linked to.
 Whether in paper or electronic format, reserves must comply with copyright law.

 Have questions about copyright?
 You are not alone.
 Some of the basics are given in our Copyright LibGuide

 .
 Your librarian can help you navigate through copyright compliance and provide your students with the materials they need.

 Professional Development Resources

 The library maintains a collection of materials focusing on community college issues, effective teaching, assessment, and evaluation.
-Please stop by and browse the Professional Collection.
 The library is always glad to receive purchase requests for materials to add to this collection.

 Contact Teresa Authier